denten-books/plain-text/3-format.md

 body, the restraints draw an empty shape.

 Code acts similarly to shape the word.
-Located somewhere between the screen and the storage medium, formatting relates matter to content.
-It is a technique, by which immanent inscriptions are composed into transcendent digital objects like novels, songs, and photographs.
+Located somewhere between the screen and the storage medium, formats relate matter to content.
+They are techniques by which an immanent inscription is transformed into a transcendent digital
+object: a novel, song, film, or poem.
 Formatting imposes structure.
 Think of a paragraph, for example.
 By convention, writers use paragraphs to break up the flow of monolithic thought on a page.
 The paragraph contains information.
-Can we imagine an empty paragraph?
-Can the shape of the paragraph persist outside of the material confines of the page or the screen?
-Can one imagine a paragraph that unfolds spatially not in two dimensions, but in one, along a straight line?
-What about a three dimensional paragraph?
+Can one imagine an empty paragraph?
+Could the shape of a paragraph persist outside of the material confines of a page or screen?
+Can one imagine paragraphs that unfold spatially not in two dimensions, but in one, along a straight line?
+What about a structure of words and sentences that extend into the third
-Could it take the shape of a cuboid instead instead of a rectangle?
-These questions boggle the mind because the paragraph draws a singular shape.
-It is a textual container of a type.
-Any other shape less or more than the paragraph would go by another name.
-It would constitute another format.
+dimension: the paragraph in the shape of a cube, instead of a rectangle.
+These questions boggle the mind because paragraphs draw a singular figure.
+They are a textual container of a type.
+Any other shape less or more than the paragraph would go by another name; it would constitute another format.
 To imagine something like a one-dimensional paragraph is akin to imagining a flat shoebox.
-A flat shoebox could no longer hold shoes.
+A flat shoebox would no longer house shoes.
 It would contain something else like images of footwear.
-Similarly, a paragraph identifies a particular arrangement of elements.
-It is a box or a data structure of a shape, made to hold words and sentences.
-Like nesting dolls, words and sentences are in themselves data structures that contain further, smaller arrangements of information.
+A paragraph identifies a similarly particular arrangement of elements.
+It is a container or a data structure of a kind, made to hold words and sentences.
+We may liken words and sentences to nesting dolls: data structures that contain within them further, smaller arrangements of information.
+A word fits inside of a sentence, the sentence within a paragraph, the paragraph within a chapter, the chapter within a book, the book within an archive, and so on.

 One could say, what of such arrangements?
 Who cares about paragraphs?
 It is merely one type of a container among many.
 It has only the instrumental function to help get the point across.
 The meat of interpretation lies in the stuff within.
 Words come in other shapes and sizes.
 The outer container is disposable and therefore insignificant.

-Formats could only seem insignificant in the past when they were few and simple.
-The transition between static and composable, dynamic media necessitates renewed attention to the formatting layer of meaning making.
+Formats could only seem insignificant in the past when they were few, stable, and simple.
+The book or the broadsheet newspaper are known entities: we understand how they are made and how to unfold them in space.
+Composable, computational formats change rapidly and proliferate.
+They contain further, as yet unexplored structural possibilities.
 What you saw is what you got on the page.
-On the screen, what you see is but a small part of what you get.
+On the screen, what you see is but a small part of what you could get.
 The content---all that is contained on a page---shifts beneath the projected image.

 In print, content can be gleaned from the surface.
 There is nothing but surface on a page.
-The screen is a layered surface.
-Sandwiched between substrates of glass, liquid crystal moves in response to electrical modulation.
-The ebb and flow of electricity in turn reflects yet another layer of codification, inscribed onto yet other recondite planes of inscription.
+The screen is a layered composite.
+Light and liquid crystal---the preferred media for contemporary text---move in response to electrical signal between substrates.
+Reflective screen surfaces conceal layers of codification, inscribed onto yet other recondite planes of inscription.
 A byte, made up of eight binary bits, holds a letter.
 The string of letters spelling out "hello world" occupies eleven bytes on the hard drive.[^ln3-space] A file in the Portable Document Format (`.pdf`) containing nothing but "hello world" takes up 24,335 bytes on my system.
 Encoding accounts for the disparity between plain text and fancy text, the latter defined as "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].

 [^ln3-space]: Ten bytes for the letters and one byte for the space character.

 What is the nature of this "added information?"
-Historically, the added information included machine instructions for viewing and printing text, encoding, or encryption, used for clandestine communication.
+Historically, added information included machine instructions for the viewing and printing of text along with cypher codes used for clandestine communication.
 The Portable Document Format (PDF) specifically can also contain features that enable--and I quote the exact specifications here---"accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic